alarbada/go-immutable/README.md

 	_ = mutName

-	user := User{}
+	manager := Manager{}

-	go user.ChangeName() // this will also trigger an error, user is passed as a mutable reference
+	go manager.ChangeName() // this will also trigger an error, user is passed as a mutable reference

 	name := "John"